Mechanism of action

 HA is found in many tissues of the body and is a major component of the extracellular matrix.
 It is involved in numerous physiological processes, such as cell proliferation, cellular function, tissue hydration, and joint lubrication.

 HA also plays a fundamental role in every phase of tissue repair, including inflammation, cell migration, angiogenesis, re-epithelialization and scar formation due to its physico-chemical (hygroscopic, rheological and viscoelastic) and biological properties.
 Hyaluronic acid-based medications have been found to facilitate wound repair and have proved more effective than growth factors in promoting healing while also reducing scar formation.

-HA has consequently become widely used not only to improve wound healing, but also as a medical treatment and prevention for a large number of the following connective tissue disorders and problems: fractures, hernias, glaucoma, keratoconus, detached retinas, osteoarthritis, TMJ, vocal cord insufficiency, cartilage damage and ligament healing.
-Moreover, it provides soothing relief of dryness, itching and burning of the skin.
+Subsequently, HA has become widely used not only to improve wound healing, but also as a medical treatment and prevention for a large number of the following connective tissue disorders and problems: fractures, hernias, glaucoma, keratoconus, detached retinas, osteoarthritis, TMJ, vocal cord insufficiency, cartilage damage, and ligament healing.
+Moreover, it provides soothing relief of dryness, itching, and burning of the skin.

 Hydrogen peroxide is a strong oxidizing agent, effective against a wide range of micro-organisms, with high antibacterial, antiviral and anti-mycotic action.

 It kills bacteria by damaging their DNA, which is highly susceptible to oxidative damage, with highly reactive hydroxyl radicals.
 Hydrogen peroxide is also part of the innate immune response to fight infection and foreign invaders of the body.